wwoly/relevant-search/README.md

 many are included in the existing search engine frameworks.
 For this thesis, the purpose was to investigate how the methods from previous research could be utilized in an e-commerce platform with real customers.
-Furthermore, the concluded tests were over six weeks and included tens of thousands of customers.
+Furthermore, the conducted tests were over six weeks and included tens of thousands of customers.

-The data that was collected during the testing phase of the implementation shows how the changes affect the conversion rate of the e-commerce platform.
+The data that was collected during the testing phases of the proposed methods shows how the changes affect the conversion rate of the e-commerce platform.
 In addition to the conversion rate, the click-through rate was analyzed since it seemed to capture the changes better.
-Furthermore, the results include both measurements and analysis of how the different parts possibly affected the measurements.
+The results include both measurements and analysis of how the different parts possibly affected the measurements.

-While the results did not indicate that the conversion rate of the e-commerce platform was affected by the implementations, the results indicate that with a simple solution, the existing process could be replaced.
+While the results did not indicate that the conversion rate of the e-commerce platform was increased by the proposed methods, the results showed that with a simple solution, the existing process could be replaced.
-In addition, the results indicated the need and direction for future development, which could have a further effect on the conversion rate of an e-commerce platform.
+In addition, the results showed the need and direction for future development, which could have a further effect on the conversion rate of an e-commerce platform.